crcx/retroforth/literate/Rx.md

 ### Compiler Core

 The heart of the compiler is `comma` which stores a value into memory and increments a variable (`Heap`) pointing to the next free address.
-`here` is a helper function that returns the address stored in `Heap`.

 ~~~
 : comma